 Dawn Publications is a boutique print press focused on publishing books connecting children and nature.
+They were acquired in 2020 by Sourcebooks.
 They usually just publish six books a year.
 Their niche focus really seems to pay off; their books have gone on to win a wide variety of awards.
 Dawn was founded in 1979.
 The Our Mission Page, although a little tricky to find without a direct link, is well worth the read.
 Their books have a clear goal, which is explained below.